gsaponaro/robot-affordances/docs/README.md

 ## Other publications that use our framework

-* Atabak Dehban, Lorenzo Jamone, Adam R. Kampff, José Santos-Victor. *Denoising Auto-Encoders for Learning of Objects and Tools Affordances in Continuous Space*.
-IEEE International Conference on Robotics and Automation (ICRA 2016).
 * Anthony F. Morse, Angelo Cangelosi. *Why Are There Developmental Stages in Language Learning?
 A Developmental Robotics Model of Language Development*.
 Cognitive Science, 2016.
+* Atabak Dehban, Lorenzo Jamone, Adam R. Kampff, José Santos-Victor. *A Moderately Large Size Dataset to Learn Visual Affordances of Objects and Tools Using iCub Humanoid Robot*.
+European Conference on Computer Vision (ECCV 2016), Workshop on Action and Anticipation for Visual Learning.
+* Atabak Dehban, Lorenzo Jamone, Adam R. Kampff, José Santos-Victor. *Denoising Auto-Encoders for Learning of Objects and Tools Affordances in Continuous Space*.
+IEEE International Conference on Robotics and Automation (ICRA 2016).
+* Atabak Dehban, Lorenzo Jamone, Adam R. Kampff, José Santos-Victor. *A Deep Probabilistic Framework for Heterogeneous Self-Supervised Learning of Affordances*.
+IEEE-RAS International Conference on Humanoid Robots (Humanoids 2017).

 ## License